 I still want my story to be a sci-fi crime drama infused with plenty of action adventure told from the peace officers’ points of view, but right now this very minute I really want to write from the outlaws’ viewpoints.
 I think I need to work on their scenes right now while I’m feeling that way.
 I’ve always enjoyed writing from a villain’s perspective.
 Now I think I’ll do just that.

 Speaking of the cold wind, I think tonight is going to be a soup and crackers kind of evening.

 Well, the first full week of January of 2019 has been full of ups and downs for me.

 My Texas Longhorns won the Sugar Bowl by defeating the Georgia Bulldogs.
 I’m still working without a paycheck due to the government shutdown.
 I started reading a book my sister gave me written by one of my all-time favorite authors, Aaron Dembski-Bowden and the book is called “Ragnar Blackmane”.
 I sprained my ankle at work and am a gimp right now.
 Missed a couple of days of work and have been furloughed due to the aforementioned injury.
 Got to see my buddy Jason Mamoa in the new Aquaman movie; yes, he’s my buddy because I met him, visited with him and spent some quality buddy time with him about eight years ago in Cross Plains, Texas.

 I suppose that’s the sum of my week.
 That is all, carry on.

-Happy Halloween to my readership from Part-Time Warlord and the Parkinson family.
+Merry Christmas and Happy Holidays from Part-Time Warlord and the Parkinson family to you and yours.